Creating a successful website requires an efficient process and attention to detail. Here is an outline of what you can expect when working with us.

 Let us know what you need!
 Fill out a New Website Request.
 This will give us an overview of the project's scope and allows us to begin planning on how best to meet your needs.

 After reviewing your request, we will schedule a kickoff meeting.
-This is where we have a chance to meet face-to-face with you and really get to understand your goals, target audience, and unique needs.
-We want to gather as much information as we can in order to provide you with the highest level of service possible.
+This is where we have a chance to meet face-to-face with you and really get to understand your goals, target audience(s), and unique needs to come up with a plan for success.

 3. Content Development